83au/use-typewriter/README.md

 ## Installation

-You can install React useTypewriter with one simple command
+You can install React useTypewriter with one command

 ```shell